 ENV 5030.
 Applied Environmental Engineering Microbiology (3).
 Prerequisite: ENV 4001 or equivalent.
 This course focuses on the survey of environmentally important microbes and the roles they play in environmental restoration processes.
 Major topics include basics of microbiology, stoichiometry and bacterial energetics, bioremediation and other environmental microbiology applications, and detoxification of hazardous chemicals.

 ENV 5055.
 Chemical Fate and Transport in the Environment (3).
-Prerequisites: CWR 3201, EES 3040 or equivalent, and MAP 3305 or MAP 2302.
+Prerequisites: CWR 3201, EES 3040, and either MAP 2302 or MAP 3305.
+Equivalent courses are also accepted.
 This course focuses on the study of the processes of pollutant chemicals transformation in and transport between air, water, and soil or sediments.
 Use and development of predictive mathematical models for the remediation of existing contaminated sites or prevention of future contamination from new sources.